- Car Rentals

 Among the three caves, the central one contains the stupa which is known as the chaitya cave.
 The entrance of the chaitya is flanked by two large sculptures of the Bodhisattvas.
 On the right is the figure of Padmapani under an Asoka-like tree with a female companion and five attendants.
 There is a yaksha-like dwarf on the left of it holding a basket.
 The figure on the left side of the entrance is probably Vajrapani and this sculpture is considered as one of the most ancient ones in India.
-The second such sculpture of Vajrapani came into existence 400-500 years thereafter at Cave No.2 of the world famous ...
+The second such sculpture of Vajrapani came into existence 400-500 years thereafter at Cave No.2 of ...

 Distance from Rajkot: 66 Kms

 At a distance of 42 km from Rajkot Junction, the Rampara Wildlife Sanctuary is a dense woodland situated near Khijadiya village near Rajkot, Gujarat.
 It is one of the major places of wildlife in Gujarat, and among the best places to visit as part of Rajkot packages.
 It has been selected as an alternate place for the Asiatic lion breeding center in Gujarat.

 A former shooting reserve owned by the erstwhile princely state of Wankaner, Rampara was acquired by the government in 1975, declared as a reserve forest in 1983, and notified as a Sanctuary in 1988 to protect the natural vegetation and the wildlife of the area.
 Covers over an area of around 15 sq. km, the sanctuary is located near the river of Machchhu, which is drained by two streams named Pat a gala vonklo and Vaghrigalo vonklo.

 Among the best wildlife sanctuaries near Rajkot, the sanctuary has plain terrain in the middle with hillocks at the periphery and undulating terrain in between.
 The shrubby land spread with patches of grasses harbors a large number of species of plants, birds, and mammals.
 The Rampara Wildlife Sanctuary in Rajkot is renowned for housing an entire troop of mammoth antelopes, regarded as the Indian Blue Bulls, popularly addressed by the name 'Nilgai'.
 Other animals like wolf, jackal, hyena, common fox, and ...